shamwela/front-end-starter/README.md

 # Front-end Starter

-## Main technologies
+## What is this?

+You can use this to start a new front-end project.
+This contains the following technologies:

 - Next.js
 - TypeScript
 - Tailwind CSS

-## Benefits of using this
+- Husky
+- ESLint
+- Prettier

+## Why should I use this?

-This starter will save you time and energy.
+This will save you time and energy.

-## How to use this
+## How can I use this?

 1. Click the green "Code" button on GitHub.
 1. Click "Download ZIP".